173TECH/sayn/docs/tasks/autosql.md

 !!!
 Attention
     If the a primary key is defined in both the `columns` and `indexes` DDL entries, the primary key will be set as part of the `CREATE TABLE` statement only.

-!!! example "autosql with columns DDL"
+!!! example "autosql with columns"
     ```yaml
     ...